Meet our team

 This half term we will begin our topic titled ‘A Wonderful World.’
 We will link this topic to the places children have visited over the summer.
 In Geography, we will find out about places that people visit, the different types of transport used and the type of activities people do on holiday.
 In History we will learn about transport and the first aeroplane flight.
 In Art we will be looking at the work of the artist George Seurat and use his work as inspiration to create our own paintings.
 At the start of term, I would like the children to think about some questions they would like to have answered over the course of this topic; children are also very welcome to bring in any souvenirs or postcards from the places they have visited over the summer to share in class.

-In RE we will be answering the question – Why are stories important?
+We will be answering the question – Why are stories important?

 Our PE days this half term are Tuesday and Wednesday morning.
 But please make sure PE kit is kept in school as we will also be participating in competitive sporting afternoons competing with Year 2!